Curious about what my dolls look like underneath and how I make them look like that? Wonder no more….

 These are two faces ready for skin fabric, one a bit simpler, the other more detailed.
 It may be hard to imagine what it will look like at this point, but it will be pretty cute I promise :) I can see it.

-As for the price, some people are surprised at my answer.
-When I first discovered Waldorf dolls and Natural Fiber Art Dolls, I fell in love.
+As for the price, it really depends on several variables-size of the doll, materials used, how detailed, outfits and accessories, etc. When I first discovered Waldorf dolls and Natural Fiber Art Dolls, I fell in love.
 I wanted to make a doll for my daughter, so I started researching and set to work.
 I discovered it takes lots of time, love, attention, and skill to make a cloth doll in this way.
 These dolls are also made with high quality natural materials, no synthetics, and it takes a pound to a pound and a half of wool to stuff one doll of average size!
 Then add in clothes, hair, etc. It takes me weeks to make an art doll start to finish (part time hours, with homeschooling and all.)

 I really, really love doing this.
 I never imagined I would call myself a doll maker.
 I appreciate you so much for being here and reading along on my journey.
 Thank you.